smithy-lang/smithy/docs/source-2.0/spec/resource-traits.rst

 Use this trait on a resource operation input or output member that explicitly has a purpose unrelated to reading or writing resource properties.
-Also use this traith on a custom defined Smithy trait used to annotate input or output members for purposes unrelated to resource property modeling such as an idempotency token.
+Also use this trait on a custom defined Smithy trait used to annotate input or output members for purposes unrelated to resource property modeling such as an idempotency token.